 416 Gore Street was originally part of the MacRobertson’s Chocolates factory complex that occupied the area bounded by Smith, Napier, Johnston and Rose Streets.
-Most are still standing.
+Most buildings are still standing.

 416 Gore Street was constructed in the 1920s and dedicated to production of the famous Old Gold selection, considered the ultimate gift for chocolate lovers.

 By far the tallest building in the area, the factory was devoted to all the processes involved in making chocolate.
 There were rooms for storing, roasting, winnowing, drying, crushing and sorting cocoa beans.
 All were full of machines for pressing, crushing and pulverising the cocoa butter into a fine powder.

 Over 700 varieties of confectionary were produced at 416 Gore Street, from luxury chocolates for export to well-known products like Cherry Ripe and Freddo Frog.

 In her book MacRobertson: The Chocolate King, Melbourne author Jill Robertson wrote that the factory was equipped with the latest in chocolate-making technology, all of it made in the MacRobertson engineering works.
 Robertson was immensely proud of this achievement, and whenever he took visitors around the factory, would point with pride at the letters stamped on the machines: ‘Pattern made and machine built by MacRobertson, Fitzroy 1916’.

 The machinery included melangeurs (to mix chocolate and sugar), refiners (to smooth the chocolate mixture) and conches (to mix and store the chocolate for the desired seventy-two hours).
 There were storage reservoirs, moulding rooms, enrobing (coating) machines, and a packing department.